North Korea tests suspected ICBM, splashes down near Japan

 "Diplomatic options remain viable and open, for now," U.S. Secretary of State Rex Tillerson said.
 "The United States remains committed to finding a peaceful path to denuclearization and to ending belligerent actions by North Korea."

 The U.N.
-Security Council was scheduled to meet on Wednesday to discuss North Korea's latest missile launch.
+Security Council was scheduled to meet on Wednesday to discuss the launch.
 North Korea has given no indication it is willing to give up its weapons programs and re-enter diplomatic talks.

-The Pentagon said its initial assessment was that an ICBM was launched from Sain Ni in North Korea and travelled about 1,000 km (620 miles) before splashing down in the Sea of Japan.
-The missile did not pose a threat to the United States, its territories or allies, the Pentagon said.

 U.S. EAST COAST IN RANGE?